Editor's note: This post was last updated on June 2, 2020.

 What is happening with SAS Global Forum and all other planned customer events?

 Our top priority is the health and well-being of attendees and employees.
-After careful consideration of the evolving concerns around COVID-19, and based on guidelines and recommendations from various global health organizations, we’ve made the very difficult decision to cancel in-person events through June – including SAS Global Forum 2020.
-We are postponing SAS Global Forum at this time and will provide updates on future plans at the SAS Global Forum event site.
-SAS is looking at options to provide certain event content virtually and will keep customers updated.
+After careful consideration of the evolving concerns around COVID-19, and based on guidelines and recommendations from various global health organizations, SAS-sponsored events will either be virtual or deferred to a later date through March 2021.
+SAS Global Forum 2020 was held virtually this year and sessions can be explored for free and on demand.

 What is the operational status of the SAS office near me?